Andrew Norwell: Carolina Panthers

-Despite his decorated college career, Norwell went undrafted in the 2014 NFL Draft and signed with the Carolina Panthers as a free agent.
+Despite his decorated college career, Norwell went undrafted in the 2014 NFL draft and signed with the Carolina Panthers as a free agent.
 Norwell signed a three-year, $1.5 million contract on May 12, 2014.

 Norwell was inserted into the starting lineup in Week 7.
 Following Week 10, Pro Football Focus rated Norwell as the ninth best guard in the NFL, ahead of two other high-profile rookie guards, Zack Martin and Joel Bitonio.
 His insertion into the starting lineup at left guard helped stabilize the offensive line, and over his last six games at left guard, Pro Football Focus rated Norwell as the fourth-best left guard in the NFL.
 His emergence into the starting lineup helped the Panthers rank seventh in the NFL in rushing, including a league-leading 975 yards over the last five games.
 He also helped the Panthers to back-to-back division titles for the first time since the formation of the NFC South division.
 Norwell was also among the least penalized players at the position and through the entire season, did not allow a single sack and only one quarterback hit.

 Through the first three games of the 2015 season, Norwell allowed only two quarterback pressures and one sack.
 Norwell was part of the Panthers team that played in Super Bowl 50.
 On March 7, 2017, the Panthers placed a second-round tender on Norwell, who was set to be a restricted free agent.
 On April 17, 2017, Norwell officially signed his tender with the Panthers.
 Norwell started all 16 games at left guard, on his way to being named first-team All-Pro.
 He was also ranked as the third best guard in the league according to Pro Football Focus.

 Jacksonville Jaguars

 On March 15, 2018, Norwell signed a five-year, $66.5 million contract with the Jacksonville Jaguars with $30 million guaranteed, which at the time made him the highest-paid guard in the league.
 He started the first 11 games at left guard before suffering an ankle injury in Week 12.
 He was placed on injured reserve on November 26, 2018.

 On November 28, 2020, Norwell was placed on injured reserve after suffering a forearm injury in Week 11.
-On December 19, 2020, Norwell was activated off of injured reserve.

-In March 2021, Norwell agreed to a contract restructuring that resulted in a pay cut and shortening the remainder of his contract to one year, making him a free agent after the 2021 season.
+On December 19, 2020, he was activated off of injured reserve.
+In March 2021, Norwell agreed to a contract restructuring that resulted in a pay cut and shortening the remainder of his contract to one year.

 Washington Commanders

 Norwell signed a two-year contract with Washington Commanders on March 17, 2022.
+He was named the starting left guard in 2022, starting 16 games.

+Norwell was placed on the physically unable to perform (PUP) list on May 30, 2023, due to an elbow injury, and was released on July 24, 2023.

+Personal life

+Norwell's older brother, Chris, is the head football coach at Thomas More University.